f-eld-ch/sitrep/README.md

 ## Demo-Environment

-The current develop version is automatically deployed to: [https://sitrep-dev.zso-uri.ch](https://sitrep-dev.zso-uri.ch) Login is possible with your Github account.
+The current develop version is automatically deployed to: [https://sitrep-dev.zso-uri.ch](https://sitrep-dev.zso-uri.ch) Login is possible with your Github account or sign-up for a new account at Auth0.

 ### Local Development Environment